 Unlike the Lord Mayor’s Community Sustainability and Environmental Grants, CCA is not a cash grant.
 Rather, Council works in partnership with groups and individuals to deliver on-ground weed control and bush restoration works.

 Groups who are eligible to apply for CCA are:

 - Creek Catchment groups

-- rehabilitation and expansion of core habitats, including natural areas
+- rehabilitate and expand core habitats, including natural areas

-- reducing erosion and sediment runoff into waterways.
+- reduce erosion and sediment runoff into waterway.

-The funding can be allocated for materials that are to be used directly in the project and are effectively ‘disposable’.
+The funding can be allocated for materials that are to be used directly in the project and are effectively ‘consumable’.
 The items include, but are not limited to:

 - locally-native plants, tree bags, weed mats, mulch, water crystals or other materials designed to protect and assist plant growth